If you experienced a brain stem stroke, then you might wonder what the recovery process entails.

 If you have severe hemiplegia, this often requires the help of a caregiver or therapist.

-Numbness is a sensory problem that can be treated by practicing sensory reeducation exercises.
+Luckily, sensory problems that can be restored through sensory reeducation exercises.

 Sensory reeducation simply involves retraining your brain “how to feel” again.